top of page

 Here at AMS, we aim to promote the understanding of fungi, and a key component of this aim is to support research activities by Australasian mycologists.

 Applications for AMS Research Grants are welcomed from all current financial members of the AMS, especially junior members.
 The project must be carried out within Australasia and the applicant must be associated with an Australasian research organisation.
-Successful applicants are asked to present the outcomes of their research at the AMS conference immediately following their award.
+Successful applicants are asked to present the outcomes of their research at the AMS conference immediately following their award and/or as an AMS virtual seminar.

-Up to two grants are generally awarded, each with a maximum value of AU$2000.
-One of the grants is prioritised for applicants who are junior members (Higher Degree Research students or recent PhD graduates <10 Years from last qualification).
+Up to two grants will be awarded, each with a maximum value of AU$2000.
+One of the grants is prioritised for applicants who are junior members (Higher Degree Research students or recent PhD graduates).
 The second grant will be open to any member, regardless of career stage.
-Aboriginal and Torres Strait Islander people are also strongly encouraged to apply.
+Aboriginal and Torres Strait Islander people are strongly encouraged to apply.

 Important dates